tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/权限管理问题_intl_en.md

 ### How can I view the key information such as `APPID`, `SecretId`, and `SecretKey`?

 The second half of a bucket name is the `APPID`.
 You can view it by logging in to the [COS console](https://console.cloud.tencent.com/cos5/bucket).
-To view information such as `SecretId` and `SecretKey`, log in to the CAM console and go to [Manage API Key](https://console.cloud.tencent.com/cam/capi).
+To view information such as `SecretId` and `SecretKey`, log in to the CAM console and go to the [Manage API Key](https://console.cloud.tencent.com/cam/capi) page.

 ### How long will a temporary key be valid?